ceford/cefjdemos-data-jdm-user/articles/en/articles/create-and-manage-article-categories.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/4/4d/J4x_article_sub_category_list_view-en.png 1.5x"
 data-file-width="1000" data-file-height="722" width="800" height="578"
-alt="J4x article sub category list view-en.png" />
+alt="Articles categories list view" />

 The screenshot above, for articles on pets, shows an example of how some categories have been set up.
 It is easy to see that the list includes